RelationalDBDesign

 9. Demonstrate how to create a recovery catalog

-For more detailed information, refer to the Oracle9i Server Backup and Recovery documentation.
-You can find this on your Oracle8 release CDs.
+For more detailed information, refer to the Oracle Server Backup and Recovery documentation.
+You can find this on your Oracle release CDs.
 This documentation can also be found online at the Oracle Web site refer to the Resources page for additional information.
-Several third-party books on the topic can also provide practical examples and can be found on the Resources page.
 In the next lesson, you will learn the basic features of Oracle Recovery Manager.